-- (i) Pending Client Orders.
+- O Pending Client Orders.
 This gave recipients an advantage in assessing supply and demand and potential price impact and range.
-This could also facilitate "Third Party Front Running" - the recipient could front run the pending orders. - (ii) Fixing Orders Net Positions.
-Traders disclosed net positions for execution at the fix to other traders as part of collusive trading activity designed to manipulate the fix. - (iii) Limit and Stop Loss Orders.
+This could also facilitate "Third Party Front Running" the recipient could front run the pending orders. - O Fixing Orders Net Positions.
+Traders disclosed net positions for execution at the Fix to other traders as part of collusive trading activity designed to manipulate the Fix. - O Limit and Stop Loss Orders.
 Traders disclosed client limit and stop orders and colluded to trigger limits and stops.
 Limits and stops ("barriers") frame the market they provide support and resistance points and as such can constitute important market information.
-Information relating to the timing of triggers can benefit a third party who can pre-position and benefit from resulting impact or momentum. - (iv) Onward Disclosure.
+Information relating to the timing of triggers can benefit a third party who can pre-position and benefit from resulting impact or momentum. - O Onward Disclosure.
 Confidential information imparted to one party generated the risk that it was then passed on to others in chains of confidentiality breaches.

-7. Case Study: Technology.
+7. Technology